concepts

 A hypothesis is a guess.
 An agent might say "I bet /v1/users/{id}/api_keys is missing ownership check" — that's a hypothesis.
 We log it (you can see them in /ops) but we don't tell you about it.

 A finding is a hypothesis that the validator reproduced against a real- but-synthetic account, with a captured response that demonstrates the impact.
 Only findings hit your inbox.
-The published false-positive rate is 0.4% per 100 confirmed exploits.
+In our internal testing, the false-positive rate is ~0.4%.

 severity isn't the agent's call